chrplr/gohello/README.md

 I proceed in three steps:

 1. I briefly recapitulate how to create a local library inside a project
-2. I show how to make a library a independent module that can be reused accross projects
+2. I show how to make a library a independent module that can be reused across projects
 3. I show how this independent module can be reused locally, or from the internet (that is, on github.com)

 ## How to how to create a local library inside a project.

-As code grows in complexity, it is always a good idea to split it in a main code and supporting libraries (sets of related objects and functions that focus on apurpose).
-This is achieved, in Go, by spliting the code into different _packages_ that can be imported from your main code using the `import` statement.
-If you just want the library to be local to a project, and distribute it along the source code of the main application, it is as simple as creating a subfolder in your main  project folder.
+As code grows in complexity, it is always a good idea to split it in a main code and supporting libraries (sets of related objects and functions that focus on a purpose).
+This is achieved, in Go, by splitting the code into different _packages_ that can be imported from your main code using the `import` statement.
+If you just want the library to be local to a project, and distribute it along the source code of the main application, this is as simple as creating a subfolder in your main  project folder.
 For example, here is the structure of a trivial project using a local library `mylib`:

 ```